tanmoydutta114/py-mini-blogging-api/README.md

 flask run
 ```

-> Or use the provided PowerShell script:
+> Or use the provided PowerShell script (RECOMMENDED):

 ```bash
 .\run.ps1